qutheory/cloud-documentation/docs/custom-domain/certificate-manager.md

 Example:

-I want `example.com`, `www.example.com` to point to my application `my-example` on production
+I want `www.example.com` to point to my application `my-example` on production

 And `staging.example.com` to point to my application `my-example` on staging

-example.com CNAME my-example.vapor.cloud

 www.example.com CNAME my-example.vapor.cloud